rossetti/KSLBook/docs/02-Chapter2.md

 To create an concrete instance of a stream, we must have a random number stream provider.
-This functionality is defined by the `RNStreamProviderIfc` interface and its concrete implementation, `RNStreamProvider`.
-Figure \@ref(fig:RNStreamProvider) illustrates the functionality available for creating random number streams.
+This functionality is defined by the `RNStreamProviderIfc` interface and its concrete implementation, `RNStreamProvider.` Figure \@ref(fig:RNStreamProvider) illustrates the functionality available for creating random number streams.
 This interface conceptualizes the creation of random number streams as a process of making a sequence of streams numbered 1, 2, 3, ...

 A random number stream provider must define a default stream, which can be retrieved via the `defaultRNStream()` method.
-For the KSL, the default stream is the first stream created and is label with the sequence number 1.
+For the KSL, the default stream is the first stream created and is labeled with the sequence number 1.
 The sequence number of a stream can be used to retrieve a particular stream from the provider.
 The following methods allow for creation and access to streams.